barbozav/applied-ai-backend-coding-challenge/README.md

 Hello again, Unbabel recruiting team!

-This is my solution to the [Unbabel Applied AI Challenge](https://github.com/Unbabel/applied-ai-backend-coding-challenge), based on [my previous solution](https://github.com/barbozav/backend-coding-challenge) to the Unbabel Backend Challenge.
+This is my (incomplete) solution to the [Unbabel Applied AI Challenge](https://github.com/Unbabel/applied-ai-backend-coding-challenge), based on [my previous solution](https://github.com/barbozav/backend-coding-challenge) to the Unbabel Backend Challenge.

-Previously, I've developed a Flask web application which translates (manually) input text from English to Spanish using Unbabel's API, presenting it in a list of translations dynamically updated with 3 different statuses: _requested_, _pending_ and _translated_.
+Previously, I've developed a Flask web application which translates input text from English to Spanish using Unbabel's API.
 Tests were implemented for the domain layer - covering the translation services, event-sourcing model and repositories.

-As I've chosen a domain-driven architecture, this solution integrates the Marian-decoder as a new translation service (MT) without too much changes from the rest of the source code (except for a few improvements).
+As I've chosen a domain-driven architecture, this solution integrates the Marian-decoder as a new translation service with small changes only.

 Documentation consists on this README.md and source code documentation (_docstrings_).
 Text from the original documentation will be _italic_.

+#### What is missing?

+Before continuing with this documentation, I'm summarizing what is missing (and why) as the solution is incomplete.
+The following bullets are in chronological order:

+* It has been quite some time I've been developing this solution and I've decided it was time to let it go.

+* I had problems compiling Marian-NMT (both the `master` branch and the  `1.7.0` tag) due to lack of computer power, my configurations follow:

+  * Intel® Core™ i5-2410M CPU @ 2.30GHz × 4 with an integrated VGA (no CUDA) and 8GB of RAM;
+  * Ubuntu 18.10;
+  * gcc 8.2.0;

+  * libBLAS (from Ubuntu repositories) instead of CUDA or MKL;
+  * `$ cmake .. -DCOMPILE_CUDA=off` for configuring the build;
+  * Compilation stops at 88% with `microsoft/quicksand.cpp.o`.

+* I was suggested to use `1.6.0`, which compiled fine, however default training configurations (following the [Quick Start](https://marian-nmt.github.io/quickstart/) and [Documentation](https://marian-nmt.github.io/docs/)) also crashes my computer.

+* I tried to "guess and check" good parameters for training a model with Marian-NMT without running out of CPU or RAM - usually reducing vocabulary size, number of generations, number of batches, workspace memory and RNN dimensions.

+* I tried a few corpus available here: http://opus.nlpl.eu/index.php

+* The *do-able* training would result in bad translations (*garbage in - garbage out*).

+* I've considered running everything (latest version compilation, training and translation) in a GCP instance, but it would take me quite some time to configure everything.

+* In a few days, I've written a RabbitMQ consumer in C++ (see tag [*rabbitmq-consumer*](https://github.com/barbozav/applied-ai-backend-coding-challenge/tree/rabbitmq-consumer)) with empty room for a translation library, but it's been quite some time already.

+* In a single day, I've build a Docker image with `marian-server` running which doesn't meet the challenge requirements, but responds to the websockets requests from the Flask application.

+* Even though the `marian-server` works locally, it logs an "Not implemented!" error when responding to the Flask application.

+* I've decided to deliver the partial/incomplete solution.

 ## Requirements

 * *[Docker](https://www.docker.com/)*
 * *[docker-compose](https://docs.docker.com/compose/)*
 * *[ngrok](https://ngrok.com/) (optional for HTTP tunneling and receiving callbacks)*
-* A NMT model obtained with [Marian-NMT](https://marian-nmt.github.io/).

 ## TL;DR